 It’s an important part of the total experience for the audience: But most of us focus on preparing what happens during the presentation, not what happens afterwards.
 Here are the benefits of having handouts: Benefits for the presenter They allow you to cut down on the amount of material you cover in your presentation and so not commit information overload.They allow you to stop worrying about forgetting what you want to say.Audience members will have a concrete reminder making your presentation more memorable.Audience members can easily contact you later.
+Benefits for audience members They allow audience members to relax about having to note down what you’re saying.If they like taking notes, they’ve got a place to do it.If they’re inspired by your topic, they’ve got more information on it.If they want to refresh themselves later on what you covered they’ve got a place to go.
+Tips for Presentation Handouts.
 Speak & Deliver - A Public Speaking Blog For the Speaking Public: What's Stopping You?

 Creating Effective Presentation Visuals - From MindTools.com.
 Connecting People With Your Message © iStockphotowingmar Learn how to create stunning visuals.
 Apple® founder Steve Jobs was known widely for his great presentations.
 His unveiling of the iPhone® in 2007 is considered to have been one of his best presentations ever, and, if you were one of the millions who watched it online, you'll know why.
 The presentation was engaging, and passionate.